ivarref/mikkmokk-proxy/README.md

 ### Headers modified by mikkmokk

 mikkmokk will automatically edit the `host` HTTP header when accessing the destination.
-It will also update the `origin` HTTP header if present.
+It will also update the `origin` and `Access-Control-Allow-Origin` HTTP headers if present.

 ### All settings and default values